Bouni/max-cube-protocol/L-Message.md

     0000000000:  0b

 This determines how long the following submessage will be.
 Eco buttons will have 8 byte long submessages, while valves have 11 byte long submessages.
+A WallMountedThermostat adds another byte, making a 12 byte message.

 ### RF Address